2025 Copa Libertadores

-The 2025 Copa CONMEBOL Libertadores is the 66th edition of the CONMEBOL Libertadores (also referred to as the Copa Libertadores), South America's premier club football tournament organized by CONMEBOL.
-The competition began on 4 February and is scheduled to end on 29 November 2025, with the final to be played at Estadio Monumental in Lima, Peru.
+The 2025 Copa CONMEBOL Libertadores was the 66th edition of the CONMEBOL Libertadores (also referred to as the Copa Libertadores), South America's premier club football tournament organized by CONMEBOL.
+The competition began on 4 February and ended on 29 November 2025, with the final played at Estadio Monumental in Lima, Peru.

-The winners of the 2025 Copa Libertadores will earn the right to play against the winners of the 2025 Copa Sudamericana in the 2026 Recopa Sudamericana.
-They will also automatically qualify for the 2025 FIFA Intercontinental Cup, the 2029 FIFA Club World Cup and the 2026 Copa Libertadores group stage.
+Brazilian club Flamengo won their fourth Copa Libertadores title, defeating fellow Brazilian side Palmeiras 1–0 in the final.
+As winners of the 2025 Copa Libertadores, Flamengo earned the right to play against the winners of the 2025 Copa Sudamericana in the 2026 Recopa Sudamericana.
+They also automatically qualified for the 2025 FIFA Intercontinental Cup, the 2029 FIFA Club World Cup and the 2026 Copa Libertadores group stage.

 Botafogo were the defending champions, but were eliminated by LDU Quito in the round of 16.

-With Palmeiras and Flamengo reaching the final, Brazil will tie Argentina as the nation with the most Copa Libertadores titles with 25 titles.
-Both teams are also looking to be the first Brazilian team to win four Copa Libertadores titles.
+With Flamengo's triumph, Brazil tied Argentina as the nation with the most Copa Libertadores championships with 25 titles.
+This was as well the seventh consecutive edition won by Brazilian clubs.